rubygarage/circledge/special_cases.md

 ## Daily builds

-With CircleCI you can schedule jobs and workflows, in case you need your job repeat or run automatically.
+It can be inefficient and expensive to run a workflow for every commit for every branch.
+Instead, you can schedule a workflow to run at a certain time for specific branches.
+This will disable commits from triggering jobs on those branches.
 To achieve such behaviour you can use `triggers` key that specifies which triggers will cause the workflow to be executed.
 Default behavior is to trigger the workflow when pushing to a branch.

 A workflow may have a `schedule` indicating it runs at a certain time, for example a nightly build that runs every day at 00:00 :